Carrier Mills, Illinois: History

 The first settler in the village now known as Carrier Mills was Hampton Pankey.
 He was also one of the earliest settlers in Saline County.
 Pankey was living in the area in 1804 or 1805 and he registered his land deed in 1814, the earliest date that was available to register them.
 In about 1811 the settlers began building blockhouses for protection from American Indians.
 A blockhouse was built on his land around this time.
 One of his sons was John Pankey, who was one of the founding fathers of Harrisburg.

+Long before the founding of Carrier Mills, the nearby community of Lakeview had become one of the earliest settled areas in present-day Saline County.
+Established around 1818, Lakeview developed into what is recognized as one of the oldest documented African American settlement in Illinois.
+By 1870, two years before the village's survey, the community had grown to an estimated population of 101.
+By 1880 Lakeview had a population on 128, making it larger than neighboring Morrillsville (now Carrier Mills), which recorded a population of 105 that year.

 The village was surveyed by Benjamin D Lewis and platted in November 1872 for William Housely as Morrillsville, named after H. L. Morrill, the Cairo and Vincennes Railroad superintendent who sealed a real estate deal with mill owner G. W. Carrier.

 Earliest known photo of Downtown Carrier Mills from Walnut Street, 1905.

 It was commonly known as, and eventually renamed, Carrier's Mills after inventor G. Washington Carrier ("Uncle Wash") who helped found the town when he built an elaborate steam powered saw mill and a grist mill just to the south of town on the Saline River watershed, near the old Tuller Mansion farming and property site.
 Carrier's Mills was the farthest north cypress trees grew at the time, which made lumber milling in the town profitable.
 Carrier was the first of many to set up wood working factories within the city limits.
 The mills were first used for the making of lumber to construct bridges and ties for the Cairo and Vincennes Railroad, then later the businesses and homes in the town soon followed.